FPGA4HEP/course_material/part2_aws_sdaccel.md

 fpga-describe-local-image -S 0 -H # check current local image again
 ```

-Now copy the input features and keras prediction files from your hls4ml project directory on the T2 (`my-hls-test-${FAVOURITEMODEL}/tb_data/`) to the F1 to pass it to the FPGA.

 Finally, you can accelerate your NN inference on the FPGA running on the input features:

 ```
-./host N data_dir
+./host 6168 ~/hls4ml/example-models/my-hls-test-${FAVOURITEMODEL}/tb_data
 ```

-where N is number of batches of 32 events (suggest use N=6168 if use the provided input features list), and data_dir is the directory with input features and keras predictions files.
+where 6168 is number of batches of 32 events (if you use the provided input features list), and data_dir is the directory with input features and keras predictions files.

 The application will produce a file with the predictions from the FPGA run.
-Compare it with HLS and Keras calculations using the extract_roc.py script in the hls4ml directory on the T2 instance (nb, copy the `tb_output_data.dat` from the F1 to `hls4ml/keras-to-hls` directory on the T2)
+Compare it with HLS and Keras calculations using the `extract_roc.py` script in the `hls4ml` directory.

 ```
+cp ~/hls4ml_c/tb_output_data.dat ~/hls4ml/example-models/
+cd ~/hls4ml/example-models/
 python extract_roc.py -c keras-config-${FAVOURITEMODEL}.yml -f tb_output_data.dat
 ```